govuk-one-login/mobile-wallet-example-credential-issuer/doc-signing-cert/README.md

 ## Invocation

 The required input parameters for the issue certificate lambda are specified in environment variables and are deployed as part of this stack.
-The issue certificate Lambda can be invoked either in AWS Console or using the following command-line in a shell which has active AWS credentials available:
+The issue certificate Lambda can be invoked through the AWS Console or via the AWS CLI using the following command in a shell which has active AWS credentials available:

 ```bash
 % aws lambda invoke --function-name iaca-doc-signing-cert-ddunford-issue-doc-signing-certificate output.txt